 The Service Processor menus are password-protected.
-Before you can access them, you need either the General User password or the Privileged User password.
+Before you can access them, you need either General User (Power-On Password or POP) or Privileged User (Privileged Access Password or PAP).

 Bring-Up Phase

 This phase is entered upon power-on, and exited upon loading of the operating system.